 Political Issues On The Rise

 Insulated though it may be, the horse world certainly wasn’t immune to the most charged issues of the day.
 On Aug.
-25, 1972, the Chronicle ran a short news item relating the conviction of two men, described as black activists, in Charlotte, N.C.
+25, 1972, the Chronicle ran a short news item relating the conviction of two men, described as black activists, in Charlotte, North Carolina.
 After a white stable owner refused to rent the men horses in 1968, the men returned to firebomb the stable, killing the 15 horses inside. “[The judge] told Grant that there was a lot yet to be done in race relations.
 But ‘the objective is defeated’ when the means are violent.”

 The energy crisis and gas rationing had horsemen tightening their belts and led the U.S. government to explore using manure as a source of fuel for domestic and industrial energy needs.
 Many stayed close to home to save fuel.

 The women’s liberation movement took a little extra time for more traditional horsemen to get used to, and cartoons and letters published in the earlier part of the decade wouldn’t pass muster today.
-This poem, published only with the byline “M.M.A.” on Aug.
-20, 1971, serves as an example of the type of backlash against the women’s liberation movement that seeped into the magazine’s pages from time to time.

 The Chronicle ran a photo of the “Women’s Locker Room at Belmont Park” opening in the same issue in the spring of 1971 as a reader-submitted piece titled “Horses Are A Man’s Game.”

 Meanwhile trailblazers like Kathy Kusner continued to fly around the world to jump in international competition, ride in races and generally break down barriers.
 By mid-decade the popular sentiment was changing, and stories popped up about racetrack trainers who strongly preferred the work ethic and focus of their female employees.
-By the end of the decade the battle of the sexes had adopted a more tongue-in-cheek tone, such as this Jan.
+By the end of the decade, the battle of the sexes had adopted a more tongue-in-cheek tone, such as this Jan.
 27, 1978, In the Country notation:

 “A Texas rancher had to deal with the new Federal laws prohibiting job classification by sex.
 He ran the following ad in a local paper: ‘Cowperson wanted.
 Applicant must use profanity and share a bunkhouse with four male cowpersons who seldom bathe.’”